dkoepke/dkoepke.github.io/Resume.md

 * Automated testing and continuous integration are essential
 * No box is sacred: all infrastructure must be fast and trivial to reproduce, all mission critical stateful services must have failovers
 * Be as lean as possible: process by the team, for the team
-* Only own what you must
+* Only own what you must, but never outsource the core business
 * Favor autonomous teams: avoid organizing by specialization, support cross-training, and align resources with business initiatives to faciltiate funding and create clear priorities

 ## Professional Experience

-**Lead Software Engineer at AppDynamics**<br>
+**Software Engineering Manager at AppDynamics**<br>
 April 2014 - Present

-Lead of the Python Agent, C++ SDK, and Web Server Agent teams.
+Lead and manager of the Python Agent, C++ SDK, and Web Server Agent teams.
 AppDynamics provides a single integrated platform that monitors all application infrastructure: end user, application, database, and infrastructure.
 The Python Agent had its GA release eight months ahead of schedule and converted all of its beta customers into paying customers within a month of its release.

-In July 2015, I was promoted to lead the C++ SDK and Web Server Agent teams.
+In July 2015, I was promoted to lead and manage the C++ SDK and Web Server Agent teams.
+In January 2016, I was promoted to manage the PHP Agent team.

-* Hire and manage teams for the [Python Agent](http://appdynamics.com/python), [C++ SDK](http://www.appdynamics.com/cpp/), and [Web Server Agent](http://www.appdynamics.com/apache-web-server/) teams
+* Hire and manage teams for the [C++ SDK](http://www.appdynamics.com/cpp/) and [PHP](http://appdynamics.com/php/), [Python](http://appdynamics.com/python), and [Web Server](http://www.appdynamics.com/apache-web-server/) agents
 * Develop in Python, Java, C, and C++
+* Understand the deep internals of PHP and Python languages, various web servers, and native code libraries
 * Set and manage product roadmaps with customers and internal stakeholders
-* Build initial Python Agent beta from scratch by myself in less than half the time comparable products had been built at AppDynamics
-* Release Python Agent GA eight months ahead of schedule
+* Build and release Python Agent GA eight months ahead of schedule
 * Convert all Python Agent beta customers to paying customers within one month of GA release
 * Improve processes for the C++ SDK and Web Server Agent teams
-* Advocate for and implement testing, build, and automation best practices throughout the company
 * Assist in design and implementation of various projects throughout AppDynamics
 * Improve release automation
 * Build and manage [AppDynamics Chef cookbooks for customers](https://github.com/appdynamics/appdynamics-cookbooks)
 * Conduct outreach (conferences and customer meetings)
+* Work with team members to establish career development plans, improve team velocity, and build better products

 **Lead Platform Engineer at Kwarter**<br>
 March 2013 - March 2014